Kathmandu and Pokhara Yoga Tour Highlights

 Why Yogis Trust Us

 Sacred spaces, expert guidance.
-Practise yoga at Boudhanath, meditate at Swayambhunath, find stillness beside Phewa Lake.
-Our itinerary pairs Nepal's most powerful spiritual sites with qualified yoga instruction — not just stretching in a hotel room.
+Practice yoga at Boudhanath, meditate at Swayambhunath, and find stillness beside Phewa Lake.
+Our itinerary pairs Nepal's most powerful spiritual sites with qualified yoga instruction—not just stretching in a hotel room.

 Comfort meets culture.
-Quality hotels, all meals, private vehicle transfers.
-You get the depth of a spiritual retreat with the comfort of a well-organised tour.
+Quality hotels, all meals, and private vehicle transfers.
+You get the depth of a spiritual retreat with the comfort of a well-organized tour.

 Solo Travellers Welcome

-Travelling alone?
+Traveling alone?
 You're in excellent company.
-Most of our yoga tour guests join solo, and this gentle, sociable itinerary makes it easy to connect.
-You can book it as a private tour for yourself, or let us know and we'll list your date as a fixed departure so other solo travellers can join you.
+Most of our yoga tour guests join solo, and this gentle, sociable itinerary makes it effortless to connect.
+You can book it as a private tour for yourself, or let us know, and we'll list your date as a fixed departure so other solo travelers can join you.
 Group size ranges from 1 to 20, and the shared yoga sessions create a natural bond between strangers from the very first morning.

-Women travelling solo will find this tour particularly welcoming.
-The pace is relaxed, the locations are safe and well-established, and your guide and instructor are always nearby.
-Many of our solo female guests tell us this was the reset they didn't know they needed.
+Women traveling solo will find this tour particularly welcoming.
+The pace remains relaxed, the locations stay safe and well-established, and your guide and instructor are always nearby.
+Many of our solo female guests tell us the journey was the reset they didn't know they needed.

 Difficulty: Easy (1 out of 5)